ErroneousBee/ACGWiki/content/tasks/coppicing.md

     * Look closely at the trees and shrubs in the Wood; many are multiple stems growing from the base.
 This is the result of coppicing.

-*  What’s pollarding?
+*  What is pollarding?
-    * Similar to coppicing but the branches are regularly cut higher up; typically between 5 and 10 feet (1.5 to 3 metres).
+    * Similar to coppicing but the branches are cut higher up; typically between 5 and 10 feet (1.5 to 3 metres).
 This is done to prevent animals browsing the new growth.